Billy Bingham: Glentoran

-Bingham attended Elmgrove Primary School, and was captain of the school's football team, also being selected for Northern Ireland schoolboy games.
-Born in the Bloomfield area of Belfast, he grew up alongside Jackie Blanchflower.
+Bingham attended Elmgrove Elementary School and was captain of the school's football team, also being selected for Northern Ireland schoolboy games.
+Born in the Bloomfield area of Belfast, he grew up alongside Jackie and Danny Blanchflower.
+His father worked at the local shipyards.
 He began his career with Glentoran on £6-a-week.
 He made his senior debut on 12 March 1949, in a 1–1 draw with Ballymena United.
 The "Glens" finished second in the Irish League in 1949–50.
 While with Glentoran, Bingham also made two appearances for the Irish League representative team.
+He said that playing against experienced full-back Sammy Cox of the Scottish League XI gave him "my first real practical football lesson".